juaestiv/connect-chat-resources/README.md

 ## Edit the Flow to search the customer information using email as identifier
+To be able to access to the lambda funtion we need to whitelist it in our instance.
+TBD

 Open the **Chat Entry Point** flow that we created at the beginning.
+You have to add the following blocks just after the **Start** and before the **Welcome Prompt**
+* Set Logging behaviour.
+(Enabled)
+* Invoke Lambda Function.
+(Select the lambda created from the drowdown and set up the time out to 8)
+* A new prompt block to handle the lambda error.
+(Text To Speech: "We are experiencing technical difficulties, please try again later")
+* A disconnect block.

+Edit the Welcome prompt like this:
+Welcome to XYX’s customer service **$.External.firstName**

+Link the blocks as follows

+TBD

 # Creating a Lex bot to automate your answers.